Investment and Growth Trend Continues

 By Jann Wiswall

-On Adventure Bound’s lower floor, the EVL snowboarding shop The Boardroom (located near Holiday Valley on Rt.
-219) opened a second location The Boardroom on Main.
+On Adventure Bound’s lower floor, the EVL snowboarding shop, The Boardroom (located near Holiday Valley on Rt.
+219) has opened a second location — The Boardroom on Main — that will operate during the winter season.

 Across the street at 11 Washington, another new store has opened.
-Ameri-Can specializes in U.S. and Canadian-made men’s and women’s clothing, antiques and artwork and takes the opportunity to showcase local artists’ work.
+Ameri-Can specializes in U.S. and Canadian-made clothing, antiques and artwork and takes the opportunity to showcase local artists’ work.

-Off Fillmore Street in the Ellicottville Square complex on Bristol Lane, Core Performance Fitness moved to a bigger space in the complex (55 Bristol), and it’s old location is now home to a new carry-out and catering business called Wholesome Hideaway (33 Bristol).
+Off Fillmore Street in the Ellicottville Square complex, there’s a new carry-out and catering business called Wholesome Hideaway (33 Bristol Lane).
 It specializes in dairy-free, gluten-free, peanut-free and other items that cater to people with special dietary needs and to those seeking healthful meal options.
+Stop in and carry out some delicious, guilt-free snacks, entrees and desserts.

-Two new housing developments are under construction next door and across Fillmore Street — the Glendale project, a townhouse community with nine buildings (18 units) on the east side, and Colton Corners, a 19-lot, single-family home subdivision, on the west side.
+Two new housing developments are under construction on Fillmore Street: the Glendale project, a townhouse community with nine buildings (18 units) on the east side, and Colton Corners, a 19-lot, single-family home subdivision, on the west side.

-Just north of the village off Poverty Hill Road, developers are creating 42 Degrees North, a 144-acre resort.
-The resort, which features 24 lots on 5-8 acres each, will be a four-season vacation-home property with tennis court, pool, low-impact recreational trails and more.
-All but 10 lots have been reserved for future home construction.
+Just beyond the village, developers are creating 42 Degrees North, a 144-acre resort off Poverty Hill Road.
+The resort, which will feature 24 lots on 5-8 acres each, will be a four-season vacation property with a community lodge, tennis, swimming pool, Nordic spa, event space, designated trails and more.

 Both Holiday Valley and HoliMont have made and continue to make significant investments in their properties to enhance the resort experience for all visitors.

-The realignment of Holiday Valley Road is the largest and most expensive of the resort’s recently completed projects.
-The new road improves access to the resort, parking, traffic circulation and pedestrian safety by rerouting the road above and around the main parking area, allowing pedestrians direct access to the base area.
+The realignment of Holiday Valley Road is the largest and most expensive of the projects.
+The multi-year project improves access to the resort, parking, traffic and pedestrian circulation, and safety by rerouting the road above and around the main parking area, allowing pedestrians direct access to the base area.
+See story, cover.

 Other projects include installation of 37 new automated snow guns, addition of night lights on several slopes, new equipment for Sky High Adventure Park, new grooming equipment, ongoing renovation of the Inn, golf course improvements and more.

-HoliMont put $650,000 into improvements this year.
-Nearly half of that was invested into the resort’s power plant and snowmaking operations.
+HoliMont has put $650,000 into improvements this year.
+Nearly half of that was invested into the resort’s power plant and snowmaking operations, which may allow the club to open some slopes earlier this year.
 The resort also has made a variety of improvements to the main chalet, chairlifts, Chipmunk and Rabbit’s Run beginner slopes and more.
+(See story, cover.)

 New Local Laws